TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 We help online retailers engage with their customers on climate change, offering valuable insight in emissions and the choice to offset it.
 In turn affiliated retailers build a positive brand image and increase awareness through demonstrated environmental responsibility.
 As a plus, CO₂ok’s easy to use technology lets you increase your sales conversion.

 **Features**
-* Multi-language (currently English, Dutch and German - let us know which language you need!)
+* Multi-language (currently English, Dutch, German and French - let us know which language you need!)
 * Clear information 'hoverbox' with instant explanation
 * Flexible placement on the checkout page
-* 2 button designs available
+* 2 button designs available (custom on request)
 * Receive marketing support with our free kit and frequent content updates
 * Give your customers a smile on their face with our gifs (or disable them)
-* Show the impact your shop makes with our Impact Trustmark and/or Impact Calculator
+* Show the impact your shop makes with our widgets: Impact Trustmark and/or Impact Calculator

 **How it works**